 Please adhere to the schools whistleblowing policy.
-Revised in September 2017
+Revised in November 2019 (if using CAPH model policy).

 Whistleblowing Governor: Phoebe Sampson

 In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
 In this situation you could contact: